grid reference TM 050 385Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Reported as closed in Last Orders*** in Jan 1981 after Tolly Cobbold had closed it at end of Sep 1980 as a tied house.
-They subsequently sold it with a license and it traded as a free house for some years until final closure in 1997.
+Reported as closed in Last Orders*** in Jan 1981 after Tolly Cobbold had closed it at end of September 1980 as a tied house.
+They subsequently sold it with a license and it traded as a free house for some years until its final closure in 1997.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 (*** Last Orders is a free local newsletter - published by Suffolk CAMRA memers since 1978)

 Old OS map reproduced with the permission of the National Library of Scotland.